akashchakraborty/DockerBasicsUdemy/README.md

 This is where ENTRYPOINT comes into action.

-This instruction is same as the CMD instruction and whatever we specify in the commandline will get appended to teh ENTRYPOINT.
+This instruction is same as the CMD instruction and whatever we specify in the commandline will get appended to the ENTRYPOINT.

 ```Dockerfile
 FROM Ubuntu